Polio eradication: Herd immunity

 Polio vaccination is also important in the development of herd immunity.
 For polio to occur in a population, there must be an infecting organism (poliovirus), a susceptible human population, and a cycle of transmission.
-Poliovirus is transmitted only through person-to-person contact, and the transmission cycle of polio is from one infected person to another person susceptible to the disease.
+There is no animal reservoir for poliovirus, and the transmission cycle of polio is from one infected person to another person susceptible to the disease, usually through the fecal-oral route.
 If the vast majority of the population is immune to a particular agent, the ability of that pathogen to infect another host is reduced; the cycle of transmission is interrupted, and the pathogen cannot reproduce and dies out.
 This concept, called community immunity or herd immunity, is important to disease eradication, because it means that it is not necessary to inoculate 100% of the population—a goal that is often logistically very difficult—to achieve the desired result.
 If the number of susceptible individuals can be reduced to a sufficiently small number through vaccination, then the pathogen will eventually die off.

-When many hosts are vaccinated, especially simultaneously, the transmission of wild virus is blocked, and the virus is unable to find another susceptible individual to infect.
-Because poliovirus can only survive for a short time in the environment (a few weeks at room temperature, and a few months at 0–8 °C (32–46 °F)), without a human host, the virus dies out.

 Herd immunity is an important supplement to vaccination.
-Among those individuals who receive oral polio vaccine, only 95 percent will develop immunity after three doses.
-This means that five of every 100 given the vaccine will not develop any immunity and will be susceptible to developing polio.
-According to the concept of herd immunity, the population for whom the vaccine fails is still protected by the immunity of those around them.
-Herd immunity may only be achieved when vaccination levels are high.
-It is estimated that 80–86 percent of individuals in a population must be immune to polio for the susceptible individuals to be protected by herd immunity.
+According to the concept of herd immunity, the population for whom the vaccine fails is still protected by the immunity of those around them, and it can only be achieved when vaccination levels are high.
+It is estimated that the minimum herd immunity threshold for poliovirus eradication ranges from approximately 75% in wealthy high-hygiene populations to 97% in poorer environments.
 If routine immunization were to be stopped, the number of unvaccinated, susceptible individuals would soon exceed the capability of herd immunity to protect them.